 How should I take guanfacine?

-Your doctor will need to check your progress while you are using guanfacine.
+Your doctor will need to check your progress on a regular basis.
 Your blood pressure and heart rate may also need to be checked.

 Store at room temperature away from moisture, heat, and light.